Tennessee Surrogacy Laws

 – Only a genetic Intended Parent can be named on the parentage order.
 A non-genetic Intended Parent will need to establish parentage via a second or stepparent adoption following birth.

 Tennessee only grants parentage orders to Intended Parent(s) with a genetic connection to their child.
-Intended Parent(s) without a genetic connection will have to establish parentage through a relative adoption.
-Depending on kinship, there may be procedural variations on adoption and home studies may or may not be necessary.
+Intended Parent(s) without a genetic connection, who are married to a genetic parent, will have to establish their parentage through a related parent adoption following the birth of the child.
+Home studies are usually not necessary.

 How are Intended Parent(s) Listed on the Birth Certificate?